 The UNHP Northwest Bronx Resource Center is committed to bringing needed resources to our Bronx community.
 That commitment is renewed as we face this ongoing COVID-19 crisis.
 We know people need information about health, food, financial and housing resources at this time.
 UNHP is answering our phones M-F 9 am until 5 pm at (718) 933-2539.
-UNHP is offering our free housing and financial services by phone, email, and video conference.
+UNHP is offering our free housing and financial services by phone, email, and through our YouTube series, Hard Times Smart Money.
 Para leer este documento en español por favor haga clic aquí.
 Below are city and nonprofit resources available to the public that will be updated as new information comes to light:

 - The IRS and the NYS Department of Taxation (Federal and State) have extended this year’s filing and payment deadline to July 15th.
-As soon as UNHP learns which NYC free tax prep sites offer drop-off services and have reopened their doors, we will update the information here.
+Click this link for sites and organizations helping with free tax prep.
+ARIVA can help you file from home and respond to tax questions by phone M-Friday 9-5 pm.
+718-292-2983

 - UNHP and its partners at Neighborhood Trust Financial Partners are offering financial coaching to help via TrustPlus—a tele-coaching service designed to provide financial coaching via phone or Skype.
 More information on the UNHP website and on the Neighborhood Trust website.